Solid Waste Management Assistance Grants

 Applicant Eligibility

 State (including the District of Columbia, Puerto Rico, Virgin Islands, Guam, American Samoa, and Northern Mariana Islands), local, Tribal, interstate, and intrastate government agencies and instrumentalities, and non-profit organizations that are not 501(c)(4) organizations that lobby, including non-profit educational institutions and non-profit hospitals.
 Individuals and for-profit organizations are not eligible.
 For certain competitive funding opportunities under this assistance listing, the Agency may limit eligibility to compete to a number or subset of eligible applicants consistent with the Agency's Assistance Agreement Competition Policy.
-Additionally, EPA may limit competition under this CFDA to Tribes and Inter-Tribal Consortia.
+Additionally, EPA may limit competition under this assistance listing to Tribes and Inter-Tribal Consortia.

 Beneficiary Eligibility